Indiana Vassilev

-Career
+Indiana Denchev Vassilev (Индиана Денчев Василев; born February 16, 2001) is an American professional soccer player who plays as a midfielder for Major League Soccer club Philadelphia Union and the United States national team.
+Vassilev is a product of Aston Villa who signed him from the IMG Academy in Florida.
+Vassilev has represented the United States internationally at a number of youth levels and made his senior debut in January 2025.

+Youth career

+Vassilev started his career with Savannah United in Savannah, Georgia from 2005 to 2012.
+He later joined South Georgia Tormenta FC Academy (then called Tormenta United) from 2013 - 2015 before switching to IMG Academy in Florida.
+His coach at the IMG Academy, Kevin Hartman, described him as having great leadership qualities and all the attributes he thought were required for him to play at the top level.

+Club career

 Aston Villa

-Vassilev started his career with Tormenta FC Academy in Statesboro, Georgia from 2013–2015 before switching to IMG Academy in Florida.
 He was first scouted by Aston Villa in November 2016 and then again while representing the United States at the 2017 U17 World Cup.
 He was finally offered a professional contract in 2018.
-His coach at the IMG Academy, Kevin Hartman, described him as having great leadership qualities and all the attributes he thought were required for him to play at the top level.

 Vassilev started playing for Aston Villa's U23 team in the Premier League 2, scoring 4 goals in his first 6 games of the 2019–20 season.
 He was rewarded with a place in Aston Villa's first team on January 4, 2020, coming off the bench to replace Marvelous Nakamba in an FA Cup tie against Fulham.
 On January 18, 2020, Vassilev made his Premier League debut, coming on as a substitute in the 67th minute in a 1–1 draw away to Brighton & Hove Albion.
+He was cited by ESPN as a Premier League youngster set for a break-through heading into the 2020-2021.

-2020–21 season: Burton Albion and Cheltenham Town loans
+Burton Albion

 On September 17, 2020, Vassilev signed for Burton Albion of EFL League One on a season-long loan.
 He made his Burton debut on September 19, in a 2–1 home victory over Accrington Stanley.

+Cheltenham Town

 Aston Villa recalled Vassilev from Burton Albion on January 28, 2021.
 The next day, January 29, he joined League Two side Cheltenham Town on loan until the end of the season.
 He made his Cheltenham debut on January 30, as a late substitute in a 0–0 away draw against Forest Green.
-He went on to make 12 appearances for Cheltenham, as they won the League Two title on May 8, 2021 – Vassilev's first trophy in league football.
+He went on to make 12 appearances for Cheltenham, as they won the League Two title on May 8, 2021 – Vassilev's first trophy.